JoeAlexxxxx/3DLineReconstruction/README.md

   | TCLAP        | 1.4.0   |
   | NLOPT        | 2.7.1   |

-- The private library of line matching in
-  D. Wei, Y. Wan, Y. Zhang, X. Liu, B. Zhang and X. Wang, ELSR: Efficient Line Segment Reconstruction with Planes and Points Guidance CVPR, 2022, ​	both debug and release versions are provided.

-## Example and test
+## Usage

-In this repository, we also provide a complete dataset Castle30 for testing and also provide the line segments taken from DeepLSD.
-In the code, we use TCLAP as the controller for command input and provide a simple command parameter introduction.
-Here we will introduce the usage of these commands in detail and will give the method of testing experimental data later.
+- The algorithm require the SfM result named "res.nvm" from either ColMap or VisualSfM.
+  "res.nvm" must be in the image folder.
+- We provide the dataset of Castle30 for test.
+- We use TCLAP for command input and provide the introduction of parameters.

 ### Input command